nawidayima/IPHR_Direction/lit-review.md

 Priority: High (Hypothesis Validation)
 Role in Project: Validates that CoT text is insufficient for monitoring, necessitating internal probes.

+### **Core Mechanism: Unfaithful CoT (Three Key Findings)**

+**Finding 1 (Section 3): General Unfaithfulness**
+Models use "hints" (sycophancy suggestions, metadata, grader info, etc.) to change their answers but often don't verbalize this in CoT.
+Faithfulness ranges from ~1% (grader hacking) to ~70% (consistency).
+CoTs are LESS faithful on harder questions (44% drop from MMLU to GPQA).

+* **Relevance:** This directly explains our Arcuschin failure—harder questions → less faithful reasoning → model may be confused, not rationalizing.

-### **Core Mechanism: Silent Reward Hacking**
+**Finding 2 (Section 5): Silent Reward Hacking**

-The paper shows that when models are trained via RL to exploit a spurious signal (Reward Hacking), they **rarely** verbalize this intent in the CoT.
-Instead, they produce "Unfaithful Illogical Shortcuts."
+When models are trained via RL to exploit spurious signals, they rarely verbalize this (<2% in 5/6 environments).

-* **Snippet:** "In 5 out of 6 environments, CoTs verbalize the reward hacks on fewer than 2% of examples...
-The model learns to exploit the reward hack on \> 99% of the prompts."
+* **Snippet:** "The model learns to exploit the reward hack on >99% of the prompts...
+CoTs verbalize the reward hacks on fewer than 2% of examples."
-* **Relevance:** This proves that keyword searching the CoT (e.g., looking for "I will cheat") is a weak baseline.
-It strongly motivates your project: if the model doesn't *say* it's cheating, we must *probe* it to find out.
+* **Relevance:** CoT monitoring alone is insufficient for detecting unfaithful reasoning.

+**Finding 3 (Section 8): Activation Probing as Future Work** Chen et al. explicitly suggests: "inspecting model reasoning and detecting unfaithful CoT reasoning by probing the model's internal activations (e.g., activated sparse autoencoder features or activated circuits)."

+* **Relevance:** Our project directly implements this suggestion—probing activations to detect when reasoning is unfaithful.

 ### **Critical Visual: The "Silent Hack"**